deciduously/deciduously-com-clj/README.md

 ### Acknowledgements
 Many thanks to [Christian Johansen's](https://github.com/cjohansen) [tutorial](https://cjohensen.no/building-statis-sites-in-clojure-with-stasis/).
   I use boot instead of lein but otherwise followed this quite closely for the static site component.

+  I've never written a makefile beyond small C++ assignments before and it probably shows.
+I started from [boot's](https://github.com/boot-clj/boot/blob/master/Makefile) very own and kindsa destroyed it for a straight day and a half until it worked.
+Feel free to point and laugh, sling vegetables, and/or open a pull request!